qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

   - immutable data structures
 ---

-## Does the Ideal Data Structure Exist?
+## Data Structures 101

 Those who took programming courses might remember that there is no such thing as a universal data structure.
-Some structures are excellent at accessing elements by index (like arrays), while others shine in terms of insertion efficiency (like linked lists).
+Some structures are good at accessing elements by index (like arrays), while others shine in terms of insertion efficiency (like linked lists).

 However, when we move from theoretical data structures to real-world systems, and particularly in performance-critical areas such as vector search, things become more complex.
 [Big-O notation](https://en.wikipedia.org/wiki/Big_O_notation) provides a good abstraction, but it doesn’t account for the realities of modern hardware: cache misses, memory layout, disk I/O, and other low-level considerations that influence actual performance.

-> From the perspective of hardware efficiency, the ideal data structure is a simple, contiguous array of bytes that can be read sequentially in a single thread.
+> From the perspective of hardware efficiency, the ideal data structure is a contiguous array of bytes that can be read sequentially in a single thread.
 This scenario allows hardware optimizations like prefetching, caching, and branch prediction to operate at their best.

-However, real-world use cases require more complex structures to meet various operational needs, like mutability, efficient insertions, and indexing.
-These requirements increase complexity and introduce performance trade-offs, particularly in the case of mutability.
+However, real-world use cases require more complex structures to perform varios operations like insertion, deletion, and search.

-### Mutability: Trading Performance for Flexibility
+These requirements increase complexity and introduce performance trade-offs.

+### Mutability

 One of the most significant challenges when working with data structures is ensuring mutability — the ability to change the data structure after it’s created, particularly with fast update operations.

-Let’s consider a simple example: we want to maintain a list of items that can be accessed in sorted order.
-Without mutability, we could simply use an array and sort it once, leading to very efficient reads.
-The array could even be memory-mapped to disk, making it highly space-efficient.
+Let’s consider a simple example: we want to iterate over items in sorted order.
+Without a mutability requirement, we can use a simple array and sort it once.
+This is very close to our ideal scenario.
+We can even put the structure on disk - this is trivial for an array.

 However, if we need to insert an item into this array, **things get more complicated**.
-Inserting into a sorted array requires shifting all elements after the insertion point, which leads to linear time complexity for each insertion.
-This might be tolerable in memory, but it becomes problematic when dealing with disk-based storage.
+Inserting into a sorted array requires shifting all elements after the insertion point, which leads to linear time complexity for each insertion, which is not acceptable for many applications.

 To handle such cases, more complex structures like [B-trees](https://en.wikipedia.org/wiki/B-tree) come into play.
-B-trees are specifically designed to optimize both insertion and read operations for large data sets, especially on disk.
+B-trees are specifically designed to optimize both insertion and read operations for large data sets.
 However, they sacrifice the raw speed of array reads for better insertion performance.

-Here’s a benchmark that illustrates the difference between a plain array and a B-tree in Rust.</br> This example shows that B-trees, although necessary for mutable sorted collections, **can significantly slow down read operations compared to arrays**.
-Therefore, we often aim to minimize mutability in search engines like Qdrant.
+Here’s a benchmark that illustrates the difference between iterating over a plain array and a BTreeSet in Rust:

 ```rust
 use std::collections::BTreeSet;